 This manual will alert personnel to known procedures which require special attention, to those which could damage equipment, and to those which could be dangerous to personnel.
-However, this manual cannot possibly anticipate and provide detailed instructions and precautions for every situation that might occur during maintenance of the unit.
+However, this manual cannot possibly anticipate and provide detailed precautions for every situation that might occur during maintenance of the unit.
 Therefore, it is the responsibility of the owner/maintenance personnel to ensure that only safe, established maintenance procedures are used, and that any procedures not addressed in this manual are performed only after establishing that neither personal safety nor pump integrity are compromised by such practices.

-Before attempting to service the pump, lock out or disconnect the power source to ensure that it will remain inoperative.
+Before attempting to service the pump, disconnect the power source to ensure that the pump will remain inoperative.
 Close all valves in the suction and discharge lines.

-For power source disassembly and repair, consult the literature supplied with the power source, or contact your local power source representative.
+For power source disassembly and repair, consult the literature supplied with the power source, or contact your local representative.